-The actuarial valuation of plan assets and the present value of defined benefit obligation were carried out at March 31, 2022 by the certified ii) Disclosure in respect of defined benefit plans(Gratuity) is as under:
+The actuarial valuation of plan assets and the present value of defined benefit obligation were carried out at March 31, 2023 by the certified actuarial valuer.
 The present value of the defined benefit obligation, related current service cost and past service cost were measured using the projected unit credit method.